bathom14/GravebloomReference/content/Classes/Monk/Monk.md

 **Ki save DC** = 8 + your proficiency bonus + your Wisdom modifier

-* **Flurry of Blows.** Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes as a bonus action.
+* **Flurry of Blows.** You can expend 1 Ki Point to make two Unarmed Strikes as a Bonus Action.
-* **Patient Defense.** You can spend 1 ki point to take the Dodge action as a bonus action on your turn.
+* **Patient Defense.** You can take the Disengage action as a Bonus Action.
+Alternatively, you can expend 1 Ki Point to take both the Disengage and the Dodge actions as a Bonus Action.
 * **Step of the Wind.** You can take the Disengage or Dash action as a bonus action on your turn, and your jump distance is doubled for the turn.
 This does not consume a ki point, but you must have at least 1 ki point available to use it.
 (*_**Step of the Wind.**_ You can take the Dash action as a Bonus Action.
 Alternatively, you can expend 1 Focus Point to take both the Disengage and Dash actions as a Bonus Action, and your jump distance is doubled for the turn.*) - Monk 2024

-#### Unarmored Movement
+### Level 2: Unarmored Movement

 Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor or wielding a shield.
 This bonus increases when you reach certain monk levels, as shown in the Monk table.

 At 9th level, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the move.

-#### Dedicated Weapon
+### Level 2: Dedicated Weapon

 Also at 2nd level, you train yourself to use a variety of weapons as monk weapons, not just simple melee weapons and shortswords.
 Whenever you finish a short or long rest, you can touch one weapon, focus your ki on it, and then count that weapon as a monk weapon until you use this feature again.